abelards/talks/201302-hack_your_brain.md

 # Hack Your Brain
-This is actually a series of talks.
+**This is actually episode II from the Hack Your Brain series.**
-Have a look at episode II: Hack Your Motivation
+Have a look at episode III: Hack Your Motivation
-Also, episode II has a Dark Side part ;)
+Also, episode III has a Dark Side part ;)

 ### Introduction
 We're curious minds, hackers and tinkerers.
 We love to tweak our tools.